Thoraric/HegemonyAssistant/README.md

 ## How to install
 The easiest is to open this github page from your android mobile.
-1. Scroll to the releases and click on it.
+1. Scroll down to the "Releases" and tap on "HegemonyAssistant".
-2. Scroll to the Assets and click on the .apk file.
+2. On the new page scroll down to the "Assets" and tap on the .apk file.
 It will start to download the app to your phone.
 3. Open the downloaded .apk and confirm to install.

 <div style="display:flex;">